starvagrant/toh/toh.markdown/a_mouse_named_margot.md

 Dr. Creed smiled.
 "Jonathon".
 He paid in cash then walked out the door.
 Mouse caught his exit immediately, glaring.
 When he got to the car he could feel her impatience.

-"Took you long enough."
+"Took you long enough," Mouse stated, crossing her arms.

-"the salesgirl help me."
+"The salesgirl helped me."

-"Some help."
+"Some help," she continued to pout.

 "Well, I didn't think you'd want something that just got thrown together.
 To know you were out of fashion everywhere you went.
 You don't want to stick out like a sore thumb do you?"